-Original archival material that is managed or acquired by the historic environment record (where the data creator does not have responsibility for deposition and/or no enforcement options are available) should be deposited with an accredited archive such as the National Monuments Record of Wales.
-The Royal Commission can offer advice and should be consulted at an early stage whenever possible.
+Original archival material that is managed or acquired by the historic environment record (where the data creator does not have responsibility for deposition and/or no enforcement options are available) should be deposited with an accredited archive such as the National Monuments Record of Wales.8 The RCAHMW can offer advice and should be consulted at an early stage whenever possible.

-- a) Primary archive (digital and non-digital) managed or acquired by the historic environment record should be deposited with an accredited archive such as the National Monuments Record of Wales. - b) A disposal policy for staged transfers, including time criteria, will be required.
+- a.
+Primary archive material (digital and non-digital) managed or acquired by the historic environment record should be deposited with an accredited archive such as the National Monuments Record of Wales. - b.
+A disposal policy for staged transfers, including time criteria, will be required.

-2.2 Data Standards
+Data Standards